 Because of the geometric motif of our exterior fabric, we opted for a loose accent ruffle around the top.
 Too tight of a gather would have produced a frilly ruffle that wouldn’t have looked right against those perfect colorful circles.
 The final look is, of course, totally up to you and the fabric you choose, but if you’d like a tight, “frillier” ruffle, start with a longer strip – even seaming together more than one length in order to get the best look.
 The top perimeter of the basket is approximately 25” and our recommended cut length is Width of Fabric (44” for quilting cotton).
 But, the rule of thumb for gathering is to start with 2.5 to even 3 times the finished length, so starting with up to a 75” strip would not be uncommon.

 Our basket finishes at approximately 8” wide x 7” tall x 5” deep, excluding the 1½” ruffle all around.

 - Sewing Machine and standard presser foot

-- Walking or Even Feed foot; optional but very helpful when working with the multiple layers – you can also engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed™ Flex system that we love on many of our Janome studio machines
+- Even Feed or Walking foot; optional but very helpful when working with the multiple layers – you can also engage your machine’s built-in fabric feeding system, such as the Janome AcuFeed™ Flex system that we love to use on many of our Janome studio machines

 Fabric and Other Supplies